vickmuir/vpc-on-classic-block-storage/block_storage_is_use_volume_cli.md

 ```
 {:pre}

-You should see output like this:
+You will see output like this:

 ```
 NAME    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT